Gherkin glass reflections

 Digital Rights, Privacy and Security

 Personal data is an important factor of production in data-driven economies, and the processing of personal data can generate significant economic and social benefits.
 Personal data processing can also have a detrimental impact on established rights and values, such as autonomy, privacy and data protection.
-As a result, legal frameworks to regulate personal data processing have been enacted across the world, with the EU legal model used as a blueprint.
-Yet, despite the development of such legal frameworks across the globe, critical questions remain unanswered.
-For instance, the objectives of data protection frameworks differ with some prioritising a fundamental-rights approach to data protection regulation while other frameworks are based on an economic free-trade rationale.
-Disagreement also persists regarding how the balance should be struck between effective data protection and other rights (such as freedom of expression and freedom of information) and interests (such as innovation and national security).
+Legal frameworks to regulate personal data processing and to negotiate these competing rights and interests have been enacted across the world, with the EU legal model used as a blueprint.

 Lecturer: Dr Orla Lynskey